 These are the most perfect soft english scones and beyond easy to make.
 Soft and tender on the inside, puffy and the perfect balance of savory and not too sweet.
-You’ll never need another scone recipe!
+You'll never need another scone recipe!

 My friend invited me to afternoon tea at the cutest list English tea room.
 We all wore floral dresses, oversized hats, drank tea and ate the most amazing scones on this planet.

 To top it off we ate them with lemon curd and it was SO good.
 I have a really yummy lemon curd recipe you can make too, equally easy to make and I highly suggest it with scones.

 My first attempt I made with my daughter and I have to tell you they were so bad we threw them all away.

-I took a bit of the scone recipe, a bit of the biscuit recipe (and I should remind everyone my husband’s grandmother is from New Brunswick, Canada so English baked goods is a thing) and what I thought would taste good and morphed it into one awesome recipe.
+I took a bit of the scone recipe and a bit of the biscuit recipe and what I thought would taste good and morphed it into one awesome recipe.